 On June 4, 2020, the Company announced that, with the assistance of Air Canada Cargo and the Pontiac Group, it had entered into a commercial agreement dated June 4th, 2020 (the "GlobalMedic Agreement") with The David McAntony Gibson Foundation o/a GlobalMedic ("GlobalMedic") to deploy the Company's patented drone delivery solution to provide service to the Beausoleil First Nation Community ("BFN") in Ontario.
 Funding for the project was received by donors, including from the OEC Group (Canada), a leading global logistics provider servicing clients in all major industries including aerospace, healthcare, global retail, automotive and manufacturing.
-Pursuant to the terms of the GlobalMedic Agreement, the Company will enable a defined two-way delivery flight route from/to BFN mainland to/from the BFN Christian Island utilizing the Sparrow drone and its DroneSpotTM takeoff and landing zones as well as additional drone flight infrastructure as required.
-All operations will be conducted in accordance with the Canadian Aviation Regulations and Transport Canada flight authorizations.
-Flights will be remotely monitored by the Company from the Vaughan Facility.
-At the time of entering into the GlobalMedic Agreement, the Company expected to commence deployment of site infrastructure shortly thereafter and expected to begin providing drone delivery services under the GlobalMedic Agreement in the third quarter of 2020.
-It is expected that BFN will use the Company's Sparrow drone solution to limit person-to-person contact on its island ferry service by transporting COVID-19 related cargo such as personal protection equipment (PPE), hygiene kits, test kits, test swabs, and other related equipment.
-The GlobalMedic Agreement provides for the payment of an up-front, fixed-fee for managed services for the project.
-The term of the GlobalMedic Agreement is six months.
+Pursuant to the terms of the GlobalMedic Agreement, the Company enabled a defined two-way delivery flight route from/to BFN mainland to/from the BFN Christian Island utilizing the Sparrow drone and its DroneSpot® takeoff and landing zones as well as additional drone flight infrastructure as required.
+All operations were conducted in accordance with the Canadian Aviation Regulations and Transport Canada flight authorizations.
+The Company completed deployment and setup of site infrastructure in September 2020 and began commercial operations from BFN mainland to BFN Christian Island.
+The six month contract with GlobalMedic concluded during the first quarter of 2021.
+Flights were remotely monitored by the Company from the Vaughan Facility.

 On June 9, 2020, the Company announced that it had successfully engineered and tested a new payload drop functionality for the Sparrow drone.
 This new functionality allows a package to be loaded at the point of origin, fly to a destination, hover at a lowered altitude, drop a payload without landing, and return to the point of origin ("Sparrow No Contact Delivery").
-The Company believes that the Sparrow No Contact Delivery functionality opens further healthcare, commercial and residential use cases while effectively limiting person-to-person contact.
+The Company believes that the Sparrow No Contact Delivery functionality increases healthcare, commercial and residential use cases while effectively limiting person-to-person contact.

 On June 22, 2020, the Company announced that, with the assistance of its sales agent Air Canada Cargo, it had entered into a commercial agreement dated June 22, 2020 (the "DSV Healthcare Agreement") with DSV to deploy the Company's drone delivery platform with the intent for DSV to deliver healthcare related cargo from DSV's warehouse in Milton, Ontario to DSV customers locally.
 Pursuant to the terms of the DSV Healthcare Agreement, the Company will deploy its Sparrow cargo drone, with the Sparrow No Contact Delivery functionality.
-At the destination, the Sparrow will hover at a lowered altitude, drop untethered cargo in a designated area shared by multiple DSV transactional customers, then return to DSV's DroneSpot.
+At the destination, the Sparrow will hover at a lowered altitude, drop untethered cargo in a designated area shared by multiple DSV transactional customers, then return to DSV's DroneSpot®.
 The initial route is approximately 3.5km.
 Flights will be remotely monitored by the Company from the Vaughan Facility and will be conducted in accordance with the Canadian Aviation Regulations and Transport Canada flight authorizations.
-The Company expects to commence implementation of the solution in the third quarter of 2020 and expects to begin providing drone delivery services under the DSV Healthcare Agreement in the same quarter, with the potential of more additional routes being added later in 2020.
 The term of the DSV Healthcare Agreement is three months with full payment being made upfront by DSV.